sebastienlapierre/oio-docs/doc/install-guide/source/installation.rst

    After unlocking, your OPENIO namespace should be running!

-   Be sure that every score is greater that 0 using `oio-cluster`:
+   Be sure that every score is greater that 0 using `openio cluster list`:

    .. code-block:: console

-      # oio-cluster OPENIO
+      # openio --oio-ns OPENIO cluster list

    ..
 TODO ADD test installation section